 LoadView, Microsoft Azure & Other Options

-At LoadView, we’re committed to accessibility for users of our platform, which means we’ve focused on creating a set of tools practically anyone can use.
-You shouldn’t need to know how to code a website or web application in order to properly load test it, and even if you’re an experienced developer, load testing should be efficient and easy so you can focus more on gathering insights to turn into actionable development.
+At LoadView, we’re committed to accessibility for users of our platform, which means we’ve focused on creating tools that practical teams can use quickly.
+You shouldn’t need to know how to code a website or web application in order to properly load test it, and even if you’re an experienced developer, load testing should be efficient so you can spend more time gathering insights and less time configuring test infrastructure.

-Take for example our EveryStep Recorder, a tool at LoadView that allows you to simply point, click, and record complex user interactions with no coding or scripting experience necessary.
-This allows you to rapidly create complex, real browser, real user interactions on your website for the purposes of load testing at scale.
-At LoadView you can simulate a log in, checkout, or any other complex user experience on your website simply by recording a given series of actions in your browser, run your test, gather results, and take action.
-Nothing on the market compares.
+Take, for example, our EveryStep Recorder, a tool at LoadView that allows you to point, click, and record complex user interactions with no coding or scripting experience necessary.
+This allows you to rapidly create complex real browser user interactions on your website for the purpose of load testing at scale.
+With LoadView, you can simulate a login, checkout, form submission, or any other complex user experience on your website simply by recording a series of actions in your browser, running your test, gathering results, and taking action.

 LoadView Tops Microsoft Azure for Accessibility

-LoadView stands out from Microsoft Azure for our industry-leading support, accessibility for non-technical users, and ease of use that makes it easy to integrate load testing into every stage of your development process.
+LoadView stands out from Microsoft Azure for industry-leading support, accessibility for non-technical users, and ease of use that makes it easier to integrate load testing into every stage of your development process.

-At LoadView, we help you save resources and time, which you and your team can then use to improve and secure your websites and applications for your users based on actionable insights.
+At LoadView, we help you save resources and time, which you and your team can then use to improve your websites and applications based on actionable insights.
 Start load testing today in minutes with a free LoadView trial.